We try to do things the right way at Hawksmoor, not because it’s trendy and cool

 (we sourced British meat before it was trendy) or because we’re natural tree-huggers or hippy peaceniks.
 We do it because we want to – it’s the kind of company we want to be and the kind of restaurants we want to run.
 We want a business we can be proud of – whether that’s making sure the food we serve is as good as possible, that the animals the food comes from lived a decent life, or that everyone who works with us enjoys what they do.

-Two achievements we’re particularly proud of are our three star Sunday Times Best Companies 2013 Award (which saw us named the 5th best company in the UK to work for!) and our three star Sustainable Restaurant Association award (think Michelin stars – 1 star = great, 2 stars = exceptional, 3 stars = mind-blowing).
+Two achievements we’re particularly proud of are our three star Sunday Times Best Companies 2014 Award (which saw us named the best restaurant company to work for in the top 100!) and our three star Sustainable Restaurant Association award (think Michelin stars – 1 star = great, 2 stars = exceptional, 3 stars = mind-blowing).

 In an industry where short-term employment is depressingly commonplace, we try as hard as possible to create jobs that people enjoy and be a company where they can settle down and build a career.
 It seems to be working – people tend to stay with us for a really long time.
 We’re sure the decent money helps, but we think there’s a lot more to creating great jobs than just paying well.